Mirzapur (TV series): Season 2

-Ronak Kotecha of The Times of India rated the series three-and-a-half out of five stars and wrote "'Mirzapur' 2' has that 'killer' combination of power and politics that largely works, but is not bulletproof to flaws."
+Ronak Kotecha of The Times of India rated the series three-and-a-half out of five stars and wrote "Mirzapur 2 has that 'killer' combination of power and politics that largely works, but is not bulletproof to flaws."
 Jyothi Sharma Bawa of Hindustan Times reviewed "For a show that revels in throwing references at you, here is one that Mirzapur 2 offers us right in the beginning – a scorpion with a sting in its tale."
 Rohit Vats of News18 gave two-and-a-half to the series stating "In Mirzapur 2, Ali Fazal and Pankaj Tripathi are unflinchingly staring at each other amid a barrage of bullets with a commitment to make all this look bizarrely satisfying."

-Nandini Ramanath of Scroll. in reviewed "Mirzapur 2 might have not felt the need to invent new characters to ramp up the intrigue.
+Nandini Ramanath of Scroll.in reviewed "Mirzapur 2 might have not felt the need to invent new characters to ramp up the intrigue.
 These fresh entrants deliver enough scheming and maneuvering to last 10 episodes, but the show's writers, Puneet Krishna and Vineet Krishna aren't done yet.
 Like a Marvel Cinematic Universe franchise that stretches on unto eternity, a time-bound story revolving around revenge for fresh wounds is threatening to evolve into a saga that will persist for a few more seasons."
-Mughda Kapoor of Daily News and Analysis, rated three-and-a-half out of five to the show stating "Living up to the expectations of delivering an action-packed, fierce, and intense season, 'Mirzapur 2' surely makes for a great watch."
+Mughda Kapoor of Daily News and Analysis, rated three-and-a-half out of five to the show stating "Living up to the expectations of delivering an action-packed, fierce, and intense season, Mirzapur 2 surely makes for a great watch."

-In contrast, Ektaa Malik from The Indian Express gave two out of five stars and stated "Mirzapur season two doesn't yet fall into the category of 'its soo bad that its good,’ nor does it fit into the 'guilty pleasure' slot."
+In contrast, Ektaa Malik from The Indian Express gave two out of five stars and stated "Mirzapur 2 doesn't yet fall into the category of 'its soo bad that its good,’ nor does it fit into the 'guilty pleasure' slot."
 Saraswati Datar of The News Minute stated "The episodes, which start off at a brisk pace, slow down mid-way through the season.
 Yet this enviable ensemble of actors, who are undoubtedly some of the best in the business today, strive hard to stay invested and keep the proceedings going."

+Season 3

+The third season of Mirzapur has received mixed to negative reviews from critics.
+Ronak Kotecha of The Times of India gave it a three-and-a-half-stars out of five.
+She praised the main cast for their performances in this season, while criticizing the pacing in the first half.

+Arushi Jain of India Today also gave it three-and-a-half stars out of five, and stated that the season feels "flavourful and wholly satisfying" despite following a similar formula as the previous two seasons.
+She also praised the depiction of the female characters in this season.